DiegoLibonati/morphson/README.md

 2. `VITE_API_PREFIX`: Refers to the prefix where API endpoints are used.
 3. `PORT`: Refers to the port on which the API is exposed.
 4. `DATABASE_URL`: Refers to the database connection URI
+5. `NODE_ENV` is the key to distinguish the environment in which the app is running.
+6. `BASE_URL` key refers to the URL where the app is hosted.

 ```ts
 # Frontend Envs -> client.env